Hazelwood Park

 A Step Back in Time

 The landscape itself has an impressive pedigree, designed by Warren Manning, who trained under the legendary Frederick Law Olmsted (the mind behind Central Park).
-Take a moment to climb the prominent hill for some elevated views that put the park's beauty into perspective.
-There's even a church within the grounds, adding another layer to the park's rich historical tapestry.
+Take a moment to climb the prominent hill for some elevated views that put the park's scenery into perspective.
+There's even a church within the grounds, adding another layer to the park's rich historical character.

 Get Moving or Just Relax